intermine/im-docs/docs/database/data-sources/library/ensembl.rst

      <property name="src.data.dir" location="/MY_DATA_DIR/ensembl"/>
     </source>

-When you run a database build, every XML file in this directory will be loaded into the database.
+When you run a database build, every XML file in the directory specificed will be processed and loaded into the database.

 Run InterMine build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Run a build.
-The entry in `project.xml` will instruct the build process to load the XML files you created in Step 1 into the database.
+The entry in `project.xml` will instruct the build process to load the XML files you created in the previous step into the database.
 For example, run this command in `MINE_NAME/integrate`:

 .. code-block:: bash